Morgan-and-Morgan/WP-Custom-Post-Template/readme.txt

 = Uninstall =

 1. Deactivate WP Post Template in the 'Plugins' menu in Wordpress.
-2. After Deactivation a 'Delete' link appears below the plugin name, follow the link and confim with 'Yes, Delete these files'.
+2. After Deactivation a 'Delete' link appears below the plugin name, follow the link and confirm with 'Yes, Delete these files'.
 3. This will delete all the plugin files from the server as well as erasing all options the plugin has stored in the database.

 == Frequently Asked Questions ==

+- This is a forked version of dotsquares' WP Post Template plugin.
+It allows theme authors to create post templates as well as page templates for their custom post types.

 == Upgrade Notice ==
 Forked from WP Custom Post Template 1.0 (https://wordpress.org/plugins/wp-custom-post-template/)

 == Changelog ==

+= 1.4.1 =
+* Minor documentation fixes

 = 1.4 =
-* Added the ability to add Advanced Custom Fields based on a post type selected
+* Added integration with Advanced Custom Fields that allows creating fields based on a post template selected

 = 1.3.1 =
 * Added backwards compatibility with forked plugin, if you do not explicitly specify a post type (that is active in the plugins settings) in the template the template will be available to any post type (that is active in the settings).